Agencies

 Stop losing domains to preventable bounce damage

-Superkabe gives agencies automated, real-time infrastructure protection across every domain, mailbox, and sending platform.
+Superkabe is the platform agencies run on - automated, real-time infrastructure protection built into the same system that sends, across every domain and mailbox you send from.
 No more morning dashboard checks revealing overnight domain burns.
 No more clients leaving because reply rates collapsed.
-Protect your infrastructure before damage compounds — not after.
+Protect your infrastructure before damage compounds - not after.

 How Superkabe prevents this problem

-Superkabe monitors every domain and mailbox across your connected sending platforms in real-time.
-It auto-pauses mailboxes at bounce thresholds, gates domains before ISPs flag them, and provides a single dashboard for infrastructure health across Smartlead, Instantly, Reply.io, and EmailBison — so agencies can scale sending without scaling risk.
+Superkabe sends from its own built-in sequencer and monitors every domain and mailbox you send from in real-time.
+It auto-pauses mailboxes at bounce thresholds, gates domains before ISPs flag them, and provides a single dashboard for infrastructure health across your whole fleet - so agencies can scale sending without scaling risk.